Leroymilo/FurnitureFramework/doc/ReadMe.md

 What parts of Furniture I plan to add customization to in this Framework:
 - Add better titles and descriptions for the json schema.
 - Support for i18n translations.
-- Customize StorageFurniture allowed item types.	@B
+- Customize StorageFurniture allowed item types (`ShopMenu.setUpStoreForContext`).	@B

 What I don't plan on adding, but I can work on if someone asks for it:
 - Custom Randomized Plant